Alexandria, Louisiana: History

 Located along the Red River, the city of Alexandria was originally home to a community which supported activities of the adjacent French trader outpost of Post du Rapides.
 The area developed as an assemblage of traders, Caddo people, and merchants in the agricultural lands bordering the mostly unsettled areas to the north and providing a link from the south to the El Camino Real and then larger settlement of Natchitoches, the oldest permanent settlement in the Louisiana Purchase.

 Alexander Fulton, a businessman from Washington County, near Pittsburgh, Pennsylvania, received a land grant from Spain in 1762, and the first organized settlement was made at some point in the 1780s.
 In 1805, Fulton and business partner Thomas Harris Maddox laid out the town plan and named the town in Fulton's honor.
 The earliest deed that survives for an Alexandria resident is from June 24, 1801, when a William Cochren, who identifies himself as "Slave master of the Southern Americas", sold a tract of land across the Red River to a William Murrey.

-That same year, Fulton was appointed coroner in Rapides Parish by territorial Governor William C.C.
+In 1801, Fulton was appointed coroner in Rapides Parish by territorial Governor William C.C.
 Claiborne.
 Alexandria was incorporated as a town in 1818 and received a city charter in 1832.

 In 1942, Alexandria was the site of the Lee Street Riot, an incident of racial violence that occurred between mostly civilians and military police.
 Witnesses state that as many as 20 people may have been killed, however the official report indicates that 3 soldiers were critically injured, and does not mention any deaths.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 27.0 sqmi, of which 26.4 square miles (68.4 km^{2}) is land and 0.6 square mile (1.5 km^{2}) (2.15%) is water.